fortana-co/react-dropzone-uploader/README.md

 ## Customization
 Notice the __"Drop Or Pick Files"__ text that appears by default in an empty dropzone?
 This is likely something you'll want to change.
-You can use the `fileInputText` and `fileInputWithFilesText` props to render any string or JSX you want.
-The latter is for the text that's rendered if the dropzone has files.
-If you'd rather not render file input text, just pass `null`.
+You can use the `inputContent` and `inputWithFilesContent` props to render any string or JSX you want.
+The latter is for the content that's rendered if the dropzone has files.
+If you'd rather not render file input content, just pass `null`.

-Want to change `submitButtonText` from its default value of __"Submit"__?
+Want to change `submitButtonContent` from its default value of __"Submit"__?
 Just pass a new string or JSX for this prop.
 To kill the text, just pass an empty string or null.

 See all of the customization props in the __Props__ section.